MuradSalameh/GcmDiscordBot/README.md

 # GcmDiscordBot.
 Simple Discord Bot with MySQL database conection.
 Work in progress.
-Detailed Infos will be added soon.
+Detailed infos will be added soon.